The Team Behind Gojek's Dynamic Culture

 During Gojek’s first five years, Sam managed the company’s building maintenance, employee events, project & leasing agreements, travel documentations, and SOPs.

-Unlike a typical human resource group, the DC team’s overarching purpose is to promote an inclusive, progressive, and adaptable culture for our GoTroops — one that’s embedded within the fabric of Gojek’s values, history, operations, and trajectory.
-Though this team of around 42 members is based predominantly in Indonesia, they share a collective goal of safeguarding our GoTroops’ physical and psychological wellness; they're in charge of managing the activities we do, the environment we work in, and the policies we follow.
+Unlike a typical human resource group, the DC team’s overarching purpose is to promote an inclusive, progressive, and adaptable culture for our GoTroops, one that’s embedded within the fabric of Gojek’s values, history, operations, and trajectory.
+Based primarily in Indonesia, this team of 42 is in charge of managing the activities we do, the environment we work in, and the policies we follow.

 👊 As a People Team, you’ll have to roll with the punches

-Ironically, despite the enormity of work the team oversees, one of their most incessant hurdles is fielding the misconception of their team being all fun and games.
-Sam explains: “We get questions about openings in the team every day because people don’t realise how much work actually goes into everything we do."
+Despite the enormity of work the team oversees, one of their most incessant hurdles is fielding the misconception of their team being all fun and games.
+Sam explains: “We get questions about openings in the team every day because people don’t realize how much work actually goes into everything we do."

-For instance, Julianty (Julie) Wijaya, our Head of Core Workplace Strategy & Policy, led her lean team of three to write, develop, polish and execute sixteen workplace policies and eleven SOPs from scratch in under a year.
+For instance, Julianty (Julie) Wijaya, Head of Core Workplace Strategy & Policy situated within the DC team, led her lean team of three to develop, polish, and execute 16 workplace policies and 11 SOPs from scratch in under a year.

 In addition to inviting food vendors for the office’s GoCafe, the team thinks down to the minute factors of the every day lunch break — from waiting for the elevator to walking to the restaurant and back.
 More than merely providing an array of in-house food choices, the team constantly ensures our workplace routine is kept as efficient as possible.